ts4z/barge-rulebook/src/dramadugi.md

 ### Dealing Procedure

-Each player is dealt five cards face down, followed by a round of betting at the small bet limit.
+Each player is dealt five cards face down, followed by a round of betting.

 Three community cards are placed face up.
-Each player in turn discards zero to five cards from their hand.
+This is followed by a round of betting.
+Then each player in turn discards zero to three cards from their hand.
 Once all of the discards have been announced, the dealer will deal each player an appropriate number of replacement cards.
-This is followed by a round of betting at the small bet limit.
-Note that this differs from Dramaha, where the draw takes place AFTER the flop betting.

-One additional community card is placed face up.
-Each player in turn discards zero to five cards from their hand.
-Once all of the discards have been announced, the dealer will deal each player an appropriate number of replacement cards.
-This is followed by a round of betting at the big bet limit.
+One additional community card is placed face up, followed by a round of betting.

-One additional community card is placed face up.
-Each player in turn discards zero to five cards from their hand.
-Once all of the discards have been announced, the dealer will deal each player an appropriate number of replacement cards.
-This is followed by a round of betting at the big bet limit.
+One additional community card is placed face up, followed by a round of betting.
 This is followed by a showdown.

+When played as [limit](limit.md), the first two betting rounds are at the smaller limit, and the later two betting rounds are at the larger limit, as in Omaha.

 ### Evaluating the Showdown